 Faculty may place materials on reserve for their students to use or copy.
 Please consult with the Reserves staff on your campus.
 Faculty should be familiar with Copyright, Fair Use and Photocopying guidelines.
 See more information about reserves at all campuses

 Requesting Interlibrary Loans

 Interlibrary Loan is the process by which a book or article that is not available at ACC libraries is sent from another library that owns it.
 ILL is available for ACC students, faculty, and staff.
 The ILL service generally takes from two to eight weeks.
 Books and copies of articles may be requested from other libraries by completing an online ILL Form.

 Useful Library Databases for Faculty

-Professional Development Collection - Collection of over 500 full- text education journals, including nearly 350 peer-reviewed titles.
+Professional Development Collection - Designed for professional educators, nearly 520 high quality education journals, including more than 350 peer-reviewed titles.